 In 2014, park historian Laura Lee was camping on the island with a Boy Scouts of America troop when she heard steps approaching her quarters.
 When she went to investigate, she was alone.
 But in the meantime, someone had balled up the sleeping bag she’d carefully spread on a bed.

-Fort Delaware State Park plans to offer ghost tours in 2022.
+Fort Delaware State Park offers ghost tours.
 Check the website for details and up-to-date information, and to book ferry tickets for a visit during opening hours.
 45 Clinton St., Delaware City; 834-7941; destateparks.com/History/FortDelaware

 Since the society bought the property in 1963, there have been some mysterious happenings.
 One door won’t stay shut, even when it’s been nailed closed.
 In another incident, a worker left his tools on a bench at the day’s end.
 The next morning, they were on the floor, as if someone had carefully placed them there.